May 9, 2021

 Are we committed to looking out for each other's good?
 If not, we'd better start working on that.
 If we have achieved that happy state - great - but let's not stop there.
 Are we also bearing fruit?
 Fruit that lasts?
 Then we are indeed abiding in Jesus and he in us.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 233-236.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 233-236; and the writings of Amy-Jill Levine, et. al. See below.

 John 15:9-17 (NRSV)